Privacy Policy

 Who we are

-In respect of our website and any mobile sites, we are the data controller of any personal data you provide to us and are subject to applicable data protection laws.
+In respect of our website and any mobile sites which we operate, marketing communications (for example, newsletters) sent out by us and handling enquiries, we are the data controller of any personal data you provide to us and are subject to the requirements under UK data protection laws applicable to a controller.
+This means we are responsible for the way in which your personal data is handled and the purposes for which it is processed.

-In respect of data received in relation to client engagements (“client data”), the controllers are:
+In respect of any personal data received in relation to client engagements (“client data”), the relevant data controllers in respect of that client data are:

-2. South Square, in respect of client data received in relation to client engagements, other than for the provision of legal services.
+- South Square, in respect of client data received in relation to client engagements other than for the provision of legal services.

 How to contact us

-If you have any questions about this Policy or any personal data which we hold about you, or if you wish to exercise any of your rights as described in this Policy or under applicable data protection laws, please contact our Privacy Officer, (The Chambers Director):
+If you have any questions about this privacy policy or any personal data which we hold about you, or if you wish to exercise any of your rights as described in this privacy policy or under applicable data protection laws, please contact our Privacy Officer, (The Chambers Director)[FW1] :

 (b) by telephone on +44 (0)20 7696 9900; or